0Domlightning0/MachineLearningMDJ/Understanding.md

 An R value of just over 0.5 for math and 0.48 for writing is not amazing

-We could impliment more segments to the code that could improve efficiency or depth
+We could impliment more segments to the code that could improve accuracy and depth

-For efficiency we could make the program faster

-every time we run the program the weights are exaclty the same which shows the program doesn't iterate internally
+Every time we run the program the weights are exaclty the same which shows the program doesn't iterate internally